Download PDF

 Open Markets

-Nicaragua has 11 preferential trade agreements in force.
-The trade-weighted average tariff rate is 6.1 percent, and 56 nontariff measures are in effect.
-The judicial and regulatory systems favor state-owned enterprises and undermine inflows of foreign investment.
-The low level of financial intermediation continues to hamper private-sector growth.
-Less than 40 percent of adult Nicaraguans have accounts with formal banking institutions.
+The trade-weighted average tariff rate is 6.8 percent, and layers of nontariff measures are in force.
+The judicial and regulatory systems favor state-owned enterprises and undermine foreign investment inflows.
+The low level of financial intermediation continues to discourage private-sector growth.